mitakash/docs/docs/liquidityProviderOverview.md

 sidebar_label: Overview
 ---

-___
+---

 ### Liquidity Providers

-Similarly to Uniswap, Futureswap is powered by liquidity providers.
-Every futures liquidity pool holds reserves of DAI and another ERC20 token.
-Liquidity providers are not buying a token like on a traditional exchange; instead, they are contributing to the specific pair’s pool.
-The assets deposited are added to the larger pool for that pair.
-An internal token that represents relative ownership to the liquidity pool’s assets is issued to liquidity providers.
+Like Uniswap, Futureswap is powered by liquidity providers.
+Every Futureswap liquidity exchange holds reserves of a stable token (ex: DAI) and another ERC20 token (ex: wrapped ETH).
+To become a liquidity provider you are required to deposit equal value amounts of the exchanges stable and asset tokens.
+You are then minted transferable liquidity tokens which represent your ownership to that liquidity pool.
+If you own 10 liquidity tokens and there are 100 outstanding you own 10/100 = 10% of the tokens in the asset and stable pools.

-Automated market making means that Futureswap’s liquidity providers initially take the other side of an unmatched futures position.
-This risk of loss is detrimental to Futureswap’s liquidity pools being seen as a safe haven for earning low-risk interest.
-To mitigate drastic imbalances between position volumes, an increasing fee is charged to the more popular side.
-As the disparity between shorts and longs grows the over-represented side is disincentivized by paying an increasing fee to the less popular side.
-We call this the Dynamic Funding Rate.
+Automated market making means that Futureswap's liquidity providers may initially take the other side of an unmatched futures position.
+An example of this would be a brand new exchange where there are zero open trades.
+If a $100 long is open then there is $100 of longs and $0 of shorts.
+The liquidity providers are covering the $100 long position effectively making them short the asset temporarily.

 ### Adding Liquidity